top of page

 Standards Overview

-The term Recovery Residence was promulgated by the National Alliance for Recovery Residences (NARR) and refers to standards-based recovery housing.
+The term Recovery Residence has been made widely known by the National Alliance for Recovery Residences (NARR) and refers to standards-based recovery housing.
 As the Florida NARR affiliate, FARR certifies provider compliance with the NARR Standard.
-This Standard is constructed atop the Social Model of Recovery Philosophy (SMRP) which emerged in California some seventy years ago, attracted science-based, academic researchers over the following decades which, in turn, led to SMRP migration nationwide in the late 60’s and beyond.
+These Standards are built atop the Social Model of Recovery Philosophy (SMRP) which emerged in California some seventy years ago.
+This attracted science-based, academic researchers over the following decades which, in turn, led to SMRP migration nationwide in the late ’60s and beyond.
 Recovery-oriented housing founded on SMRP principles continues to be studied academically due to its proven effectiveness in promoting and sustaining long-term recovery.

 banner.png